You are here: Infothek - Blood Pressure Apps and Digital - Blood pressure measurement with app, smartwatch, fitness tracker, and more.

 Are the measurement results accurate?

 One must fundamentally distinguish between two categories of these devices.
-There are very simple devices in this field, which are usually very inexpensive.
+There are very simple devices in this field, which are usually also very inexpensive.
 These offer blood pressure measurement but are not certified as medical devices.
 The results are - well - completely useless.
-This is a fun feature that determines actual blood pressure as well as a dice roll.
+This is a fun feature that determines the actual blood pressure as well as a dice roll.

 How well does this work in practice?

 For the validation of devices with continuous measurements, the standard DIN EN ISO 81060-3 is provided.
-Since the devices are worn during everyday activities, they must allow for accurate measurements even during movement and must be able to monitor blood pressure stably and reliably over extended periods.
+Since the devices are worn during everyday activities, they must allow for accurate measurements even during movement and must be able to monitor blood pressure stably and reliably over longer periods.
 However, Samsung and the manufacturer of Aktiia used the standard DIN EN ISO 81060-2 for validation.

 Manufacturers like to advertise studies that are supposed to prove accuracy.
 One must examine these closely.
-For example, we have seen a study where test measurements were only conducted shortly after calibration.
+For example, we have seen a study where the test measurements were only conducted shortly after calibration.
 Unfortunately, this says little about the quality of the measurement results.

 Result